cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   - The connection mapping is set, i.e., `chainToConnection`.
   - The channel mappings are set, i.e., `chainToChannel` and `channelToChain`.
   - `initialHeights[chainId]` is set to the current height.
+  - The init timeout timestamp for the consumer chain with ID `clientState.chainId` is removed.
 - **Error Condition**
   - None.